marooncn/imu_filter/README.md

 Dynamically Reconfigurable Parameters</br>
 (Mahony_filter)  twoKp, twoKi</br>
 (Madgwick_filter) beta

-After run the node, you can input "rosrun rqt_configure rqt_reconfigure" to tune the dynamic parameters.</br>
+    After run the node, you can input "rosrun rqt_configure rqt_reconfigure" to tune the dynamic parameters.
     According to Madgwick's thesis, the suggested beta = sqrt(3.0f / 4.0f) * gyroMeasError.
 ICM20602's  gyroscope sensitivity erroris ±1%.
 Thus the default beta is setting to 0.1088.
 As the specific application, the value can be tuned accoring to response and requriments.</br>
 Not Dynamically Reconfigurable Parameters </br>
 sampleFreq(float, default: 400.0)</br>
 Such as: rosrun filter Madgwick_filter _sampleFreq:=200